EggOrg/KoolHost/DOCUMENTATION.md

 {"name":"C:\\some\\path"}
 ```
 This can allow people to use operations on the directory "C:\some\path".
 Using ReplIT you can only access files that are present in the folder in which the files are stored.
 This can make a hosting environment extremely safe.

+## Other
+We only use 51 lines of code!
+KoolHost was made only in 3 hours.
+This is as simple as a hosting platform can be, with no limitations at all.